raspberrychris/3dprintersking/content/posts/r-qidi-technology-3d-printer.md

 QIDI Print Slicer is a free alternative that works with QIDI 3D Printers.
 The latest version 5.6.4 has an improved UI and is compatible with all QIDI 3D Printers.

 ## Our Verdict

+**5/5**

+⭐⭐⭐⭐⭐

+So what is our verdict on this 3D Printer?
+We think this is an outstanding 3D Printer at this price point.
+If you are a beginner to 3D Printing then you won’t go far wrong with the [**R Qidi X-Plus Technology 3D Printer**](#).